codahale/veil-go/README.md

 ### Key Generation

-Veil static keys are Ed25519 keys where the public key can be encoded as an Elligator2 representative.
-Ephemeral keys are X25519 keys where the public key can be encoded as an Elligator2 representative.
+Veil static keys are Ed25519 keys.

 ### Key Encapsulation

 The recipient's Ed25519 public key is converted to an X25519 public key.
-An ephemeral X25519 key pair is generated, and used with the recipient's converted X25519 public key to generate a shared secret.
+An ephemeral X25519 key pair compatible with Elligator2 representation is generated, and used with the recipient's converted X25519 public key to generate a shared secret.
 The shared secret is hashed with BLAKE2b to derive a 32-byte data encapsulation key.

 The plaintext is encrypted using the derived key and the following data encapsulation mechanism, and the ephemeral public key's Elligator2 representative and the ciphertext are returned.